Cheicky97/Predicting-Airbnb-Listing-Prices-in-Paris/README.md

 To this purpose, we have collected Airbnb listing data in Paris from [insideairbnb website](https://insideairbnb.com/fr/get-the-data/).
 Those data will serve to achieve the two goals of the project:
 1. Build a machine learning model to predict accomodation prices by combining data from multiple online platforms like SeLoger, Leboncoin, and Airbnb;
-2. Quantity the relative importance of individual apartment features and location information
+2. Quantity the relative importance of individual apartment features and location information.
 To carry out the project, the CRISP-DM is adopted.
+---

 ## Goals
 - Scrape housing data from several French platforms